 “The holiday season” is often defined as the time between Thanksgiving and New Year’s Eve.
 However, that doesn’t mean you have to wait until then to start thinking about how it’s going to impact you financially.
-According to American Research Group Inc., planned gift spending for 2017 was $54 above spending in 2016 as shoppers around the country spent an average of $983 on gifts.
+According to the National Retail Federation, the average person spent just over $1,000 on gifts and associated holiday travel in 2019.

 It’s the season of giving, but here are 10 tips to give yourself a head start on saving now!

 1) Set a Budget and Make a List